-Once it’s dry, you can put your first layer of epoxy on it!
+Once it’s dry, you can put your first layer of epoxy on the alcohol ink tumbler!
 Remove the tape and add a new piece on just a few mm above the paint line.
 If you’d like to watch a video tutorial on how I apply the electrical tape click here.

 I wanted a little bit of glitter in it so I added some glitter into my epoxy (totally optional!).
 For my detailed step by step tutorial on how to epoxy a tumbler, click here.
 I remove the tape about 45 minutes after I apply the epoxy while it’s turning.

 I finally built a tumbler turner and used it on this custom tumbler.
 What a different experience!!
 It’s so much easier.
-Find out how to build your own tumbler turner by clicking here.
+Find out how to build your own tumbler turner.

 Apply the Vinyl Decal to the Tumbler